celo-org/docs/blog/01-05-2023-deploying-celo-dapp-to-celo-network-with-web3py/deploying-celo-dapp-to-celo-network-with-web3py.md

 3. Once the contract is displayed, click on the "ABI" tab to see the contract's ABI
 4. You can then copy the ABI and use it in your code

-Also,you can use the following step to get your bytecode.
+Also, you can use the following step to get your bytecode.

 1. Go to [the celo explorer page](https://explorer.celo.org)
 2. Search for your contract on celo explorer and copy the bytecode from the "Bytecode" section of the contract details.